Drake Rowboat / 19'

 Of course performance is highly dependent upon the proper set up of the rowing stations and getting the ergonomics right, which is rower dependent.
 But the seat height, which is somewhat established by the side tank height, feels very good and more height can be gained by adding seat padding.

 For two rowers, fixed seat rowing this boat in open water is a dream.
 She will take as much wind, chop, and waves as long as the rowers are strong and capable.
 In smooth water, the glide and stability will delight.
 Like the 17-footer, I expect she will win most fixed seat, double rowing races.
 Boatbuilder and friend George Costakis of Bartender Boats in Oregon built his own D19 to row tandem, sliding-seat, with his son in the infamous Seventy-48 race in Puget Sound.
-They rowed both years and did well, even though they were not out to win, but finish inside the pack and have a great time.
+They rowed both years and did well, even though they were not out to win, but finished inside the pack and had a great time.
+He also rowed it solo twice and finished both times.

-The Poseidon sliding seat rig is designed into the boat.
+The Poseidon sliding seat rig is the choice slide rig and is designed into the boat.
 The 7/8" Stainless pipes sit in the precut bulkheads.
 The footrest for the 19 is designed to be separate from the pipes so that the floorboards can roll up and lay out on the pipes acting as a sleeping platform.
 This tested very well during sea trials, and a long nap could have been had!
 A tent can be designed to go over the boat and make camping aboard very comfortable.

 The Drake 19 can take a sail rig like this one, called a squgsail designed by sailmaker Todd Bradshaw.